How children and young people shape our work

-- Developing, with young people, new ways to ensure their voices are heard at children’s hearings.
+- Developing, with young people, new ways to ensure their views are heard at children’s hearings.

 - Training all of our staff and volunteers on children’s rights and how they impact on our work.

-- Recruiting a new member of the national team who will be tasked with embedding children’s rights and inclusion in everything we do.
+- We have recruited a new member of the national team as our Children's Rights and Inclusion Coordinator, who is tasked with embedding children’s rights and inclusion in everything we do.

 In October 2019, we set up a working group to create this strategy.
 The working group is made up of young people with lived experience of the hearings system; representatives from our staff and volunteer community; representatives from SCRA, Children in Scotland, CELCIS; with consultation from Staf, LGBT Youth Scotland's Care Commission, Carnegie UK Trust; and Our Hearings, Our Voice was our point of reference throughout.

 Here you can see our six ‘pillars of inclusion’, and every pillar is required in combination to support this strategy.
 These have been identified by people with lived experience of the hearings system as essential in reaching our three key outcomes:

 - Children feel able to speak openly, freely and honestly.

 - Children know that their views are given real weight and listened to in decision-making about their lives.